Up to 60% off sofas & mattresses — limited‑time deals.

 Where it falls short:

-• More motion feedback than the top isolators
+• More motion feedback than the top motion isolators

-• Edge stability was only average for repeated sitting
+• Edge stability was only average in repeated sitting tests

 Review Score